Getting Started With Dev Containers

 I know you’re all busy people, there’s code to be written (and likely many meetings to be attended).
 So if you are busy here are some very simple takeaways:

-that configures the VSCode server instance that runs with the container. - The
+• Composed of 2 files; a dockerfile that contains the container setup code, and a devcontainer.json that configures the VSCode server instance that runs with the container.

 Closing Remarks